 Remuneration for public sector executives is established by government and managed by the Government Sector Executive Remuneration Panel (GSERP).
-The State Services Authority provides advice and support to the operations of the Panel.
+The Victorian Public Sector Commission provides advice and support to the operations of the Panel.

 An employment and remuneration policy for application to executives employed in public entities in the Victorian public sector has been approved by government.
 The key themes of government executive employment and remuneration policy in the public sector are Board accountability, clear processes, and full disclosure.

 For the broader Victorian public sector, executive remuneration and employment policy is managed by the GSERP.
 GSERP is responsible for: